quangln94/Linux/Task/Docker.md

 Docker, Inc. made containers simple!

-Some of the major technologies that enabled the massive growth of containers in recent years include;kernel namespaces, control groups, union filesystems, and of courseDocker.
+Some of the major technologies that enabled the massive growth of containers in recent years include;kernel namespaces, control groups, union filesystems, and of course Docker.

+The Docker Engine is the infrastructure plumbing software that runs and orchestrates containers.

 Windows containers: This way developers and sysadmins familiar with the Docker toolset from the Linux platform will feel at home using